 Research findings show that bullies may be able to read the emotional responses of others but lack empathy - that ability to relate to the feelings of others.

 These behavioural and emotional dispositions create difficulties in the workplace for the bully and for his/her colleagues.
 It is not only victims who are affected by bullying.
-Engagement with work and well-being of employees, who are aware of the bullying, also deteriorates.
-Research evidence, gathered over many years, shows that in organisations where there is bullying, outputs fall.
+Engagement with work and well-being of employees who are aware of the bullying also deteriorates.
+Research shows that outputs fall in organisations where there is bullying.